saching13/Validation-of-Synthetic-Image-data-for-Autonomous-Driving/README.md

 ### ROS
 If you are trying to run inferences on LGSVL simulators using ROS nodes, `get_detections` function in `yolo.py` returns 2D bounding box information.

+ROS nodes that were created for this project are available [here](https://github.com/deepaktalwardt/lgsvl_micromobility_ros_pkgs).

 ## Training

 1. Generate your own annotation file and class names file.